 The beauty of Cinque Terre in Italy is well known.
 Who doesn’t recognise those famous iconic houses edges on the cliff of a tiny bay?
 La dolce vita in its purest form.
 There are many travel guides written about Cinque Terre and hiking in Cinque Terre.
 But what is it really like?
-I had many expectations and ideas what it would be like, but Cinque Terre surprised me more than anything.
+I had many expectations and ideas what it would be like, but traveling the Cinque Terre surprised me more than anything.
 Here are 15 things NOT to expect when you travel to Cinque Terre, Italy.

 Read more: Best Gelato in Cinque Terre.